green-coder/ratatouille/README.md

 [![Clojars Project](http://clojars.org/ratatouille/lein-template/latest-version.svg)](http://clojars.org/ratatouille/lein-template)

-A Leiningen template which is using a small selection of awesome libraries available in the Clojure eco-system.
+A Leiningen template which is using a small selection of the most awesome libraries available in the Clojure eco-system.

 ## Usage